maticnetwork/dagger.js/README.md

 ### Dagger.connect(url, options)

-Connects to the dagger specified by the given url and options and returns a Dagger object.
+Connects to the dagger specified by the given url and options.
+It returns a Dagger object.

 ---